 Coming to Terms with Your Methadone Addiction

-Recognizing you are an abuser of Methadone will not be an easy thing for you.
-You will need to look deep inside yourself to find the reasons why you began in the first place.
-We can help you recognize that you have a problem and discover the power inside to make meaningful reforms to it.
+Recognizing you are struggling with a Methadone addiction is never easy.
+However, when you’re able to look within yourself and begin to see that life can be fun and you don’t need to get high to enjoy it, it might make the decision to attend rehab much easier.
+You are not alone.
+There is help, and you deserve to live a clean, healthy life.
 If you are the loved one of a Methadone abuser, the biggest challenge will be for you.
 You will need to first educate yourself on the symptoms your loved one is facing.
 You will want to share your observations with fellow family members or loved ones.
 Intervening in your loved one’s life will always be easier with the help of more family members or friends.
 You will want to contact the addict directly to ask whether they are on methadone.
 Your single intervention might not be enough, and you might require a group intervention.
 A group intervention will have lots of family and friends of the Methadone abuser gathered together.
 The Methadone addict will not be aware you have called this intervention.
 This is where we can help you in your struggle.
 We can help you discover what the best treatment facility is while also highlighting the pros and cons of each institution.
 We will work with you to find what is most comfortable for your loved one, so they are cured of their ailments.

 Helping a Friend or Family Member Address Their Methadone Addiction